 4) Inspecting the Plumbing:

 Now we will conduct a complete inspection of your pools’ pump and plumbing system.
 We will be looking for any leaks, whether obvious or hidden.
 Also, we will test the resiliency of any plastic PVC parts.
 Typically, this process will take a full day.

 5) Acid Wash and Applying the Pool Finish:

 Acid etching is required on bare masonry surfaces like concrete or plaster.
-It is also effective for removing chalky residue and hard mineral deposits on a previously coated pool.
-Acid washing opens millions of tiny pores which allow the subsequent coating to penetrate, thus creating a secure cohesive bond.
-The main purpose of a drain and acid wash is to remove stains, scale, and calcium from the floor and corners of your pool bed.
+It is also useful for removing chalky residue and hard mineral deposits on a previously coated pool.
+Acid washing opens millions of tiny pores, which allow the subsequent coating to penetrate, thus creating a secure, cohesive bond.
+The primary purpose of a drain and acid wash is to remove stains, scale, and calcium from the floor and corners of your pool bed.

-After the acid wash, it is essential that the acid is completely neutralized through the use of an alkaline soda ash solution.
+After the acid wash, the acid must be neutralized entirely through an alkaline soda ash solution.

 The concrete is cleaned with a mixture of water and muriatic acid.
-Muriatic acid causes harmful fumes and burns on the skin and we have safety equipment rated to protect us from its effects.
+Muriatic acid causes harmful fumes and burns on the skin, so we have safety equipment rated to protect us from its effects.

 6) Filling the Pool & Cleanup: